christc4/web/sites/archive.avsbq.org/think/index.md

 You forget about a thousand things each day, make sure this is one of them

 Genetics load the gun but lifestyle pulls the trigger

+Turn knowledge into wisdowm, the unknown into the known